treeverse/onboarding/README.md

 new
 ## Before

-Items that we adderss before the first day at work.
+Items that we address before the first day at work.

 - Assign a buddy
 - Get a copy of [Designing Data-Intensive Applications](https://www.amazon.com/dp/1449373321)